storyblok/component-sync-example/README.md

 # About

-Nodejs example that shows how to use Storyblok´s management api to sync components from one space to another.
+Nodejs example that shows how to use Storyblok's management api to sync components from one space to another.
 Useful to include it to your CI pipeline when you have a dev and a live environment.

 # Installation